 If you didn’t attend a past service, or were not prepared to give at that time, you can still give.
 Donations are given to the recipient several weeks after the Sunday service.
 Usually 2 to 3 weeks after the service date.
 Monetary donations received after that date will be given to the current recipient.

-If you know of groups that you would like UUCC to support, please contact Our Minister Randy Partain or a member of the Worship Team.
+If you know of groups that you would like UUCC to support, please fill out this form our Minister Randy Partain and the Worship Team will consider your suggestion.